HumanGPT for Researchers.

 Citation freeze.
 Author names, dates, page numbers, DOIs, and direct quotes are locked.
 They pass through the rewrite unchanged.
 Reference accuracy is absolute.

 Technical terminology preservation.
-Statistical terms, methodology names, and discipline-specific vocabulary stay untouched via Freeze Keywords.
+Statistical terms, methodology names, and discipline-specific vocabulary stay untouched via Brand Voice training.

 iThenticate and Turnitin compatibility.
 Tested against both the academic detectors that journals and institutions use.